 - “Water in a glass does not appear to be attracted by the moon.
 So, there’s no gravity from the moon.”

 - “A feather can fly away because of wind.
 So, gravity doesn’t exist.”

-A lot more of these kind of misconceptions can be found within the flat-Earth community; and can be easily answered using this basic knowledge of physics.
+Many more similar misconceptions can be found within the flat-Earth community and can be quickly answered using this basic knowledge of physics.

 - Euclidean vector – Wikipedia